 While dacron sailcloth may all appear to look the same to the untrained eye, there are at least 5 different manufacturers, each having 2-4 different grades of dacron in their range.
 Even with a lot of research it is still tough for the customer to know which cloth is high quality and which is low.
 We weather and stretch tested as many dacrons as we could with some surprising results.
 We found a massive variation in strength loss due to UV damage – up to 90% strength loss in 6 months for some fabrics, while others are as low as 30%.
 We put this down to the different types of polyester yarns used in the construction and the different resins/coatings used in the manufacturing process.

 We use Dacron with a fairly balanced weave as opposed to high aspect dacron.
 This avoids vertical tearing (as seen in above photo), high aspect dacron has most of its strength in only one direction.
 We only use dacron from trusted suppliers that has performed well in our UV testing.

 UV Cover stitching

-One of the most common problems is the Sunbrella or Acrylic UV cover on genoas and furling mainsails separating from the sail due to stitching failure from UV damage.
+One of the most common problems is when the Sunbrella or Acrylic UV cover on genoas and furling mainsails separates from the sail due to stitching failure caused by UV damage.
 While some UV polyester threads will last well we typically see the stitching on the UV cover failing after 3-5 years in tropical sun.
 This can lead to the UV cover partly detaching and flogging apart.
 The dacron material of the sail is then subjected to 24 hour UV damage until the sail can be repaired.